 I’m about to say ‘okay’ but he interrupts me.

 “But, I want this to work, and past relationships have hurt me bad.
 I want to do this right, and slow,” he says.
 It the first time of the night that he isn’t smiling.
 I know he’s serious.
 Add about five more points.
 He’s actually respectful and he wants to make this work.

 “I agree.
-But, I like you, so I don’t want it to be the type of slow that we’re not fully committed and you’re also seeing another girl to take it slow,” I admit.
-If past relationships have taught me anything is that I have to be straightforward with what I want.
-If this is going to work might as well start now.
+But, I like you, so I don’t want it to be the type of slow where we’re not fully committed and you’re also seeing another girl to take it slow,” I admit.
+If past relationships have taught me anything it is that I have to be straightforward with what I want.
+If this is going to work, might as well start now.

 He nods.
 “Agreed.
 I like you too, a lot.
 Trust me, no other girl is worth losing you,” he says.
 He’s looking right into my eyes.
 Like we’re having our own little private conversation.